Barclays Boosts Red Rock Resorts (NASDAQ:RRR) Price Target to $64.00

-Red Rock Resorts (NASDAQ:RRR – Get Free Report) had its target price hoisted by Barclays from $62.00 to $64.00 in a research note issued to investors on Friday, Benzinga reports.
-The firm presently has an “overweight” rating on the stock.
-Barclays‘s price target points to a potential upside of 10.82% from the stock’s previous close.
+Red Rock Resorts (NASDAQ:RRR – Free Report) had its price target upped by Barclays from $62.00 to $64.00 in a research note released on Friday morning, Benzinga reports.
+The brokerage currently has an overweight rating on the stock.

-Red Rock Resorts (NASDAQ:RRR – Get Free Report) last issued its earnings results on Wednesday, February 7th.
-The company reported $0.95 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.40 by $0.55.
+Red Rock Resorts (NASDAQ:RRR – Get Free Report) last posted its quarterly earnings data on Wednesday, February 7th.
+The company reported $0.95 EPS for the quarter, beating analysts’ consensus estimates of $0.40 by $0.55.
+The business had revenue of $462.71 million for the quarter, compared to analyst estimates of $440.75 million.
 Red Rock Resorts had a net margin of 10.21% and a return on equity of 114.32%.
-The firm had revenue of $462.71 million during the quarter, compared to analysts’ expectations of $440.75 million.
-During the same quarter last year, the company posted $1.00 earnings per share.
-The firm’s revenue was up 8.8% compared to the same quarter last year.
-Sell-side analysts predict that Red Rock Resorts will post 1.93 EPS for the current year.
+The business’s revenue for the quarter was up 8.8% on a year-over-year basis.
+During the same quarter last year, the business earned $1.00 earnings per share.
+On average, analysts expect that Red Rock Resorts will post 1.93 EPS for the current fiscal year.

-In related news, CFO Stephen Lawrence Cootey sold 7,520 shares of the business’s stock in a transaction dated Friday, February 23rd.
-The shares were sold at an average price of $57.74, for a total transaction of $434,204.80.
-Following the transaction, the chief financial officer now directly owns 243,808 shares in the company, valued at $14,077,473.92.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-54.20% of the stock is currently owned by company insiders.
+In related news, CFO Stephen Lawrence Cootey sold 7,520 shares of the business’s stock in a transaction that occurred on Friday, February 23rd.
+The stock was sold at an average price of $57.74, for a total value of $434,204.80.
+Following the completion of the sale, the chief financial officer now owns 243,808 shares of the company’s stock, valued at approximately $14,077,473.92.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Corporate insiders own 54.20% of the company’s stock.

 Institutional Trading of Red Rock Resorts